NokNokMLS/BigDoorWyamBlog/input/posts/2019-11-23-the-digest-24th-november-2019.md

 ---
 **_Today the Shops are CLOSED_**

-**Sex-Ed Skirmish/ Warsaw - New Metro/ Poznan - Wife Killer is a Serial Killer?/ Krakow - Airport Soars/ Tri-City - SOS Homeless Bus Rides Again/ Wroclaw - Far Right Daddy/ Katowice - Girl Hit Twice/ Netflix Nazi's/ Lewandowski & Life/ Polish Russian War Games/ US Visa's and more**
+**35,000 Asians/ Warsaw - New Nuclear/ Lodz - Restitution Realty/ Krakow - New Hospital/ Tri-City - Beach to Beach/ Wroclaw - Firing Range Fire/ Berlin Brexit Bump/ Ski Jump/ Small Acorns/ Sunday Bloody Sunday and more**

 [**If you enjoy The Digest please support and Like us on Facebook, posted every Sunday at 10 am and share to your favourite FB groups now.**](https://www.facebook.com/bigdoor24/)